 Fo-ti is also known as Chinese climbing knotweed or “he shou wu,” which means “the black-haired Mr. He.”
 Its scientific name is Polygonum multiflorum.
-It’s a climbing plant that’s native to China and is also grown in Taiwan and Japan.
+It’s a climbing plant that’s native to China.
+It’s also grown in Taiwan and Japan.

 Always talk to your doctor before trying a new dietary supplement or complementary treatment, including fo-ti.